Skip to main content

 Causes of dental abscesses

-The cause of most abscesses is a bacterial infection.
+Most abscesses are caused by a bacterial infection.
 Your mouth is full of bacteria.
 Bacteria form a sticky film on your teeth called plaque.

 The bacteria in plaque produce acids.
 If you do not keep your teeth clean, these acids can damage your teeth and gums.
 The damage can lead to tooth decay or gum disease.